 Prioritize Flexibility and Adaptability

 Modern spaces benefit from multi-functional design that accommodates changing needs.
-Whether you're designing a home office that doubles as a guest room or an Airbnb that serves different guest types, adaptability ensures every user finds the space functional.
+Whether you're designing a home office that doubles as a guest room or an Airbnb that serves different guest types, adaptability makes sure every user finds the space functional.

 - Modular furniture reconfiguring for different activities